 The feature—benefit distinction perplexes the brightest of small business owners as demonstrated by this email exchange.

 I’m glad you asked about the difference between features and benefits.

 Example #1: I have a coffee cup that is yellow/gold.
 That’s a feature.
 It describes the cup.
 Do I really care about the color of the cup?
 Not really.
 But what does the cup do for me?
 It generates a sense of comfort.
 I start my day with a yummy cup of coffee that lifts my spirits and starts my day out on the right note.
 Also, I bought the cup during an extended stay in Guam.
 The cup also reminds me of a time filled with fun, laughter, and joy.

-Example #3: Does a client really care about the finished tax return?
+Example #3: Does a client care about the finished tax return?
 I would argue they don’t.
 But, they do care that the finished tax return keeps their tax liabilities to a minimum to help them save money.
-You create value for an intangible by speaking to the end result the client wants — XXX keeps your tax liabilities to a minimum and saves money because they take the time to prepare the tax return properly identifying all possibilities (i.e., exploiting loopholes?) etc., etc. Essentially, the client isn’t buying a tax return; he’s buying what he wants the finished product to do for him.
+You create value for an intangible by speaking to the end result the client wants — XXX keeps your tax liabilities to a minimum and saves money because they take the time to prepare the tax return properly identifying all possibilities (i.e., exploiting loopholes?), etc., etc. Essentially, the client isn’t buying a tax return; s/he is buying what s/he wants the finished product to achieve.

 That’s the million dollar-marketing question — knowing what it is, understanding it, and speaking it.